“Milestones is all about making a difference. What you see today can change. I really believe that education raises the potential for everyone.”

 No fancy desks.
 No high-tech laptops.
 No big offices with panoramic views.
 Ilana and Mia simply sat around Ilana’s kitchen table in her Cleveland Heights home to brainstorm ways to bring education and training to the local community.
 Each had professional backgrounds in non-profit organizations.
 The determined duo decided that what Cleveland needed was a major autism conference here in town.
 With that, the pair took on the task of planning the first annual Milestones Autism Conference.

 Ilana and Mia enlisted the support of their families and friends.
-In fact, both of their husbands helped shape Milestones.
 Rabbi Joshua Skoff, Ilana’s husband, brainstormed the name “Milestones.”
 And Mia’s husband, Joe Gelles, devoted hours of his time as a graphic designer creating professional-looking conference materials for the organization.
 On August 4, 2003, 400 people flooded Milestones’ full-day Conference on “Social Strides for Children and Teens with Autism.”
 Today, Ilana and Mia still laugh, admitting that they had no idea if anyone would actually show up.

 The success of the Conference was a clear indication that an organization like Milestones was a necessity in Northeast Ohio and motivated the two to continue with their mission.
 Together, with the Cleveland community, Milestones Autism Resources looks ahead to continue raising the bar for individuals affected by autism.